leeftk/Establishments/README.txt

 Fucking up our system but they don’t claim to be celibebte Speaking truthfully the test is that
-They sold their soul, funded by the one percent Spending money from the people
+They sold their soul, funded by the one percent
-Getting rich is what they represent
-All this starts to make some sense
-Our government is fullshit
-Taking money from the people
-Giving back to the establishment
-Establishing establishments

 (Chorus?)